 - Students are admitted for the Fall semester.

-For Fall 2021 application, please visit the Office of Graduate Studies for key University guidelines.
+For application information, please visit the Office of Graduate Studies for key University guidelines.

 Applicants must first apply to the University through Cal State Apply.

 Next, applicants must submit all Departmental requirements.
 Please contact program Director for all questions related to admissions.

 Congratulations to all the MPH students (graduating 2019) who completed their thesis!

 From left to right in picture: Valetina, Erich, Marwa, Farhan, Aleka, and Cindy.

 Valentina Chawdhury's thesis: https://scholarworks.lib.csusb.edu/etd/900/